 I often advise our boomer readers to be flexible about travel.
 Recently, Alan and I have had to apply that advice to our own travel plans.
 We originally planned a spring road trip from Montana all the way across the U.S. to explore the Outer Banks, Blue Ridge Parkway and Great Smoky Mountain National Park […]

-Do you enjoy a hike with choices—taking the long way when there’s time or choosing a shorter version that better fits your schedule?
-The hike to Hidden Falls in Grand Teton National Park near Jackson, Wyoming, does just that.
-Active boomers can walk the long way, reduce the miles with a one-way boat shuttle across Jenny […]
+Updated 09.21.2019: Do you enjoy a hike with choices—taking the long way when there’s time or choosing a shorter version that better fits your schedule?
+Hiking Hidden Falls in Grand Teton National Park near Jackson, Wyoming, does just that.
+Alan and I have hiked this popular Grand Teton trail twice—the longer Jenny Lake trail and […]

 A fall leaf peeping trip usually means a drive somewhere along the U.S. East Coast to see a brilliant landscape colored red, purple and gold.
 But don’t forget the mountains of the West when making your boomer road trip plans.
 On a fall visit to Grand Teton National Park, Alan and I discovered a vibrant […]

-Updated 04.01.2016 Are you planning a national park adventure in Yellowstone this summer?
+Updated: 04.01.2017 Are you planning a national park adventure in Yellowstone this summer?
 Don’t forget to visit the geysers.
 Did you know that Old Faithful, the world’s most famous geyser, is just one of 10,000 thermal features in the Wyoming park?
-When Alan and I made a fall trip to Yellowstone, we spent several hours exploring […]
+When Alan and I made a fall trip to see the geysers of Yellowstone, we […]